w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-nominate-polkadot.md

 stash account, set one up.
 Note that setting an exchange address as the recipient of the staking rewards is extremely unsafe.

+## Nominating vs Joining a Pool

 ## Using the Polkadot Staking Dashboard

 :::info Walk-through Video Tutorials

-- [**Nominating**](https://youtu.be/F59N3YKYCRs): Choose your best validators, start your staking journey on Polkadot.
+- [**Nominating**](https://youtu.be/F59N3YKYCRs): Stake your tokens, choose your best validators, and start your staking journey on Polkadot.
 - [**Becoming a Pool Member**](https://youtu.be/dDIG7QAApig): Start becoming a part of the Polkadot movement, keep Polkadot secure by staking minimum 1 DOT and receiving staking rewards.
 - [**Dashboard Walkthrough**](https://youtu.be/hvXLc4H7rA4): Become a Pro using the Staking Dashboard.
-- [**After Staking**](https://youtu.be/58pIe8tt2o4): Nominating on Polkadot is not a set-and-forget action, learn what you can do after you started staking.
+- [**After Staking**](https://youtu.be/58pIe8tt2o4): Nominating on Polkadot is not a set-and-forget action, learn what you can do with the dashboard after you started staking.

 :::